 Michael Baumgartner, senator from the 6th District in Spokane, is a voice for business and jobs, higher education and smarter, more effective government.
 First elected to the Senate in 2010, Baumgartner is serving his second term.
-He is chairman of the Senate Commerce and Labor Committee.
+He is Ranking Member of the Senate Labor and Commerce Committee.

 In the Legislature, Baumgartner has compiled a record as a fiscal conservative who believes the state should place its emphasis on the core functions of government – education, roads and services for the most needy and vulnerable.
 During his first term he quickly made his mark as sponsor of a bill creating the Department of Enterprise Services.
 The new department improved state-government efficiency by combining several agencies providing back-office functions.

 Higher education also is a major concern for Baumgartner.
 He was the Legislature’s prime advocate for the “tuition freeze” that halted the annual increases in tuition at public colleges and universities over the last two years and a key architect of the tuition cut included in the 2015-17 budget.
 During the preceding three decades, tuition has increased at a rate far faster than inflation — a seventeenfold increase at some institutions — imposing a hidden tax on students and parents to fund other state-government priorities.
 Baumgartner thrust the issue to center stage during the 2013 session, and that year’s budget deal was the first since 1986 that avoided a tuition hike.
 The 2015 tuition cut was the first in state history and made Washington the only state nationally to actually cut tuition.
 Baumgartner is a strong supporter of the WSU Riverpoint branch campus in Spokane, and he leads efforts in the Senate to launch an independent WSU medical school at the site.